gnolang/gno/docs/concepts/testnets.md

 available code by browsing the [test3 homepage](https://test3.gno.land/).

 Test3 is a single-node testnet, ran by the Gno core team.
 There is no plan to upgrade test3 to a multi-node testnet.
-View the staging network configuration [here]. // add rpc config

 ### Test2 (archive)
 // add launch date?